 Prince Harry: “I will not be bullied into playing a game that killed my mum”

 In the documentary, which was broadcast in the United States on ABC, Prince Harry’s anger at the tabloid press is also very apparent.
 “Everything that [my mother] went through and what happened to her is incredibly raw every single day, and that is not me being paranoid—that is just me not wanting a repeat of the past,” he said, referring to his wife, Duchess Meghan, being attacked in the press.
 “I will not be bullied into playing a game that killed my mum.”

-In that vein, the Sussexes have recently taken legal action against a newspaper over the publication and alleged alteration to a private letter Meghan wrote.
+In that vein, the Sussexes took legal action against a newspaper over the publication and alleged alteration to a private letter Meghan wrote.
 In a media statement, you can feel Prince Harry’s genuine emotion.
 “I have been a silent witness to her private suffering for too long,” he wrote of his wife.
 “My deepest fear is history repeating itself.
 I’ve seen what happens when someone I love is commoditized to the point that they are no longer treated or seen as a real person.
 I lost my mother and now I watch my wife falling victim to the same powerful forces.”